signor-molevol/Genomic_Analysis/Lecture_7.md

 They data they used may not be appropriate for this work - for example I would discourage using pooled data.

 You also don't want to do exactly what they did.
-Look at what other people have done and fine a way to make it smaller - you aren't writing a research paper - and put your own spin on it.
+Look at what other people have done and find a way to make it smaller - you aren't writing a research paper - and put your own spin on it.

 Then you can ask, is there a way I can use different data to come at this question from a